Wayde Compton

 Compton has published books of poetry, essays, and fiction, and he edited the first comprehensive anthology of black writing from British Columbia.
 He co-founded Commodore Books with David Chariandy and Karina Vernon in 2006, the first black-oriented press in Western Canada.
 He also co-founded the Hogan's Alley Memorial Project in 2002, a grassroots organization that promotes the history of Vancouver's black community.
-Compton teaches in the faculty of Creative Writing at Douglas College.
+Compton teaches in the faculty of writing at the University of Victoria.

-In 1996 he penned the semi-autobiographical poem "Declaration of the Halfrican Nation".
+In 1996, he penned the semi-autobiographical poem "Declaration of the Halfrican Nation".